cabforum/servercert/docs/BR.md

 DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits).

-DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of the logging requirements to fulfill the requirements in [Section 5.4.1](#541-types-of-events-recorded).
+DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of the logging requirements of [Section 5.4.1](#541-types-of-events-recorded).

 CAs SHALL maintain a record of which domain validation method, including relevant BR version number, they used to validate every domain.